 Many business travelers have given up the game of earning frequent flyer miles and other loyalty points.
 Too often, these programs are riddled with rules, restrictions, blackouts, and capacity controls.
 It may be easy to earn points and miles, but redeeming them for valuable rewards is so difficult that many prefer to earn cash back rewards instead.

-But before you do that, you need to learn about the Starwood Preferred Guest® Business Credit Card from American Express.
+But before you do that, you need to learn about the Starwood Preferred Guest® Business Credit Card from American Express (a Money Crashers partner).
 It’s one of the few cards left that combine truly unlimited award availability, amazing points transfer options, and exceptional customer service.